szabgab/toiletcli/README.md

 # toiletcli

+## Note
+**This branch is deprecated.** There are better options for ANSI codes, such as `Termion` or `crossterm`, about which I did not know before.
+Flag parsing still might be useful, and I will try to keep this crate as a minimal library for very common utilities that you don't want to reimplement for tenth time.

+---

 Minimal framework for command line applications.
 This is I-use-the-language-for-the-first-time project (I had a lot of fun with Rust so far).